 The BLS and JOLTS report was just released!
 Below is an overview of the key data points and our summary of the state of the labor market.

-- Hires fell to 6.2 million, a drop from 6.3 the previous month (chart above).
+- Hires remain largely unchanged at 6.2 million, with a slight increase from last month at 6.1 million (chart above).

 - It’s likely this number will continue to edge down as job openings and new jobs created start to normalize.

-- Quits – The number of people quitting their job rose to 4 million, up from 3.89 million the previous month.
+- Quits – The number of people quitting their job jumped to 4 million, up from 3.8 million the previous month.

 - Pre-pandemic this number was ~1.2:1.

-- This is the highest since the pandemic started in early 2020 but still leaves it well below the pre-COVID level of 63.4%.
+- The highest since the pandemic started in early 2020, but still leaves it well below the pre-COVID level of 63.4%.

 To make sure you never miss a Labor Market Insights update, you can subscribe to receive these updates via email here!